JGCRI/CEDS/README.md

 * Updates to country inventories used for scaling
 * Refined recent year extension of liquid fuels
 * Emissions data now released with fuel and sector detail
+* Expanded representation of the metal smelting sector

 For details on this release see: